 - Business analytics has evolved into a must-have capability for organizations across industries.

-- The job market for analytics experts, including data scientists, data engineers, analysts, and visualization experts, is expanding rapidly.
+- The job market for analytics experts, including scientists, business analyst, engineers, analysts, and visualization experts, is expanding rapidly.

-- Future trends include the integration of cognitive analytics, artificial intelligence, and machine learning for human-like decision-making and process optimization with minimal manual intervention.
+- Future trends include the integration of cognitive analytics, analytics important, business analytics important, artificial intelligence, and machine learning for human-like decision-making and process optimization with minimal manual intervention.

 Data for Business Analytics

-Gathering the right data to analyze is key to getting the desired results and developing accurate forecasts.
+Gathering the right data to analyze is key to getting the desired results and developing accurate forecasting and modeling.
 The accumulation of data for analysis must start with two very important questions:

 1. What kind of data is required?